Quick Links

 Withdrawing From a Class

-A request to withdraw from a class must be received in the office at least two days prior to the start of the class in order to receive a full refund.
+A request to withdraw from a class must be received in the office at least two days before the start of the class to receive a full refund.
 Refunds cannot be given after that time as instructors have been retained and other registrants have committed to the class.

 General Information